By Stefanie Hanrahan and Playboy.com staff

 “On one particular painting there is a woman sitting in front of a window and behind her there is a big map of Europe.
 If you look closely, all the details are there, the writing, the shades, everything.
 The guy was a maniac for detail and that, really inspires me because that is what I’m trying to do with my photographs.

 “Today, just like these painters, I am trying to recreate my reality, but with fine art photography.
-On some of my scenes, with long exposure, I am painting with light with my high-definition digital professional camera.”
+On some of my scenes, with prime lens and long exposure,

 Finally, MALTESTE leads me away from his gallery, from the throngs of people wanting to speak to him.
 We find a quiet corner where we aren’t interrupted.
 MALTESTE is a storyteller, visually and verbally.
 Each photo comes with an anecdote of where he was and how the picture came to be.

 The beauty and otherworldliness of “Millennium Jewel” came after waiting in thigh-high water for three hours until the light was perfect.
-He scoffs when I ask him whether it’s frustrating [Above #1509].
+He scoffs when I ask him whether it’s frustrating.

 “No. I’m never frustrated.
 And the reason is simple — I know what I want.
 I see the light changing, the colors.
 I see all of these in sequences and I wait because I know it’s coming.
 If it takes 20 minutes, that’s fine, an hour, okay.
 Three hours, I know it’s coming.
 And I’m there; what should I do, just be impatient and leave?
 That would be stupid.
 Between you and me, there is nothing bad to stay there for a couple of hours.
 You breathe through your nose, you relax.”